Royal Palace of Uvea: Construction

 The Royal Palace (left) is very close to the Cathedral of Our Lady of the Assumption (right).
 In the middle, Sagato Soane Square.

+The Uvea royal throne in the Royal Palace.

 Construction of the building began under the direction of French resident Jean-Joseph David and was completed during the reign of Amelia Tokagahau Aliki.
 Indeed, in 1876, Bishop Pierre Bataillon convinced the customary authorities to have the palace built thanks to village chores.
 The aim of the palace was:

 To give the great chieftaincy of Wallis the appearance of Western-style royalty, so that the officers of the European navies would recognize the Lavelua [...] as heads of state capable of signing trade or alliance treaties.

 The work was entrusted to architect Charles Bonneval, who drew inspiration from Tongan architecture to build this royal residence.
 This was the first time a house was built on stilts in Wallis.
 Built of stone, the palace has one floor and a sunroom.

-The royal palace was rebuilt while Count Dodun de Kéroman was resident in France (1892-1893).
+The royal palace was rebuilt while Count Dodun de Kéroman was French resident (1892–1893).

 Since its construction, the palace has undergone minor modernization.